pmall/abstracts-ppi/README.md

 ### Dataset

-The dataset originates from my previous research team, which focused on human-viral protein-protein interactions (PPIs).
-The results of this work have been described in a [scientific publication](https://pubmed.ncbi.nlm.nih.gov/38252831/).
+The dataset originates from my previous research team, which studied human-viral protein-protein interactions (PPIs).
+It was developed as part of this research and served as the foundation for a [scientific publication](https://pubmed.ncbi.nlm.nih.gov/38252831/).

 The dataset consists of approximately **80,000 scientific abstracts**, categorized into two classes: